View Michele Lockhart-Henry's Obituary on AbqJournal.com and share memories

 Michele Lockhart-Henry

-Michele Lockhart-Henry passed away on Sept.
-8, 2019 at age 56.
+Michele Lockhart-Henry passed away on September 08, 2019 at the age of 56.
 She was a lifelong resident of Albuquerque.
 Michele is survived by her husband Edward Henry and her 4 beloved dogs.
 She was preceded in death by her parents Dick and Betty Lockhart.

 Michele graduated from Valley High School in 1981 and graduated cum laude with a BA degree from UNM in 1988.
-After being accepted into the Masters Intern Program at UNM's College of Education, Michele received a Masters of Arts in 1989.
-She never lost her love of learning & continued to expand her education until her death.
+After being accepted into the Masters Intern Program at UNM's College of Education, Michele received a Master of Arts in 1989.
+She never lost her love of learning and continued to expand her education until her death.

 Since childhood, all Michele wanted to do was become a teacher and in 1988 she fulfilled her dream when she began teaching at Grant Middle School.
 From 1989-1993 she taught at John Adams Middle school, where she sponsored the Pantherettes Drill and Dance Team.
 She also worked with the Speech and Drama club.
 In 1993, Michele began a 25-year career at Rio Grande High School where she taught all grades in subjects including English, Humanities, Shakespeare and Speech.
 She also taught AP Literature.
 Michele also served as English Department Co-Chair for six years.
 In 2007, she was a Semi-Finalist for the Golden Apple Award in Education.
 Over her 31-year career, Michele touched thousands of students lives.